LKOC has been participating in the Kailua Fourth of July Parade since 1949!

 In December, LKOC hosts its “Holiday House and Garden Tour” for our members, and their families and friends.
 The event includes self guided tours of 5-6 unique private homes and gardens in Kailua, each festively decorated for the holidays, as well as a luncheon following the tour.

-This year, our volunteers created lovely wreaths, garlands and baskets as decorations for the luncheon, as shown here.
+For 2018, our volunteers created lovely wreaths, garlands and baskets as decorations for the luncheon, as shown here.
 These, as well as unique plants and baked goods and various local crafters’ artwork, were available to purchase.

 One of the homes had lovely painted wall art where the home owner had used natural fronds and leaves as the stencil templates, as shown below.
 If you are interested in duplicating this technique in your own home, click <here> to find instructions on how to do so.